-Total compensation for the key management personnel was \$240 000 in 2022-23 and \$345 000 in 2021-22.
-Total compensation in 2021-22 includes outstanding leave payments.
+Total compensation for the key management personnel was \$235,000 in 2024 and \$240,000 in 2023.

 The compensation disclosed in this note excludes salaries and other benefits the Minister receives.
 The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 the Parliamentary Remuneration Act 1990.